Course Name: Keney Park Golf Course

 Most of the holes at Keney Park are teeming with character, but unfortunately the same cannot be said for the weak 18th.
-It’s always a little bit of a letdown when the closing hole is a par 3, but especially so at Keney because the other par threes are so strong.
-This 197 yard par 3 is semi-blind from the Tips to a giant, sloping green.
+It’s always a bit unusual when the closing hole is a par 3, but I’ve enjoyed this feature on other courses like Boston Golf Club.
+Unfortunately, this isn’t even a good par 3 at a semi-blind 197 yard to a giant, sloping green.
 Despite these swales, the moniker “Punch Bowl” is a bit of a misnomer as well.

 General Comments: Apparently there were no practice facilities at the old Keney Park, but you’d never know because they’re strong now.
 A full grass driving range, chipping green, and putting green are found within walking distance of the 1st tee.
 I don’t know if this is always the case, but pace of play was solid (about 4 hours) when I played on a weekday morning.